DrFaust92/examples/sns-events/README.md

 # Encrypting S3 Events sent to an SNS Topic

-This module creates and example of an S3 Bucket and sends notifications for created files to an SNS topic that is encrypted using KMS.
+This module creates an example of an S3 Bucket and sends notifications for created files to an SNS topic that is encrypted using KMS.

 Read the original article on [Medium](https://medium.com/@ilia.lazebnik/publishing-s3-events-to-sns-securely-using-terraform-fe6d118e40ed).